 A HELOC (home equity line of credit) is much different from a refinance, because you may not have to pay off your current loan.
 If you have a $100,000 loan on your house, but your home is worth $200,000 you may be able to get an $80,000 line of credit and keep the $100,000 loan in place.
 When you take out a line of credit you do not have to use the money right away or ever.
 You can use as much of the money as you want and pay it back when you like.
 You can borrow the money again after you pay back the line.
 A refinance is a mortgage where once you pay off the loan or pay extra money into it, you cannot borrow it again.

 A HELOC will have closing costs like a cash-out refinance, but many times they will be less.
 Depending on if you are getting a line on an investment property or a personal residence the terms and fees will differ.
 The term of the HELOC could be two years, five years or longer, but not 30 years like a refinance could be.
 The rates on a HELOC are also usually higher and can go up or down as interest rates go up or down.

 It may be tough to get a line of credit on a rental as most banks only want to give lines of credit on primary residences.

 Do you pay taxes?

-One of the best thing about a refinance is you do not pay taxes on it.
-You can buy a house for $100,000, and refinance it for $150,000 a few months later and the money you take out is almost always tax free.
+One of the best things about a refinance is you do not pay taxes on it.
+You can buy a house for $100,000, and refinance it for $150,000 a few months later and the money you take out is almost always tax-free.
 You are not making any money, you are borrowing it so there is no income tax.